mjkaufer/SMSTrip/README.md

 ## Usage

-Text `give me directions` to the phone number registered.
+Text `!start [method of transit]` (ex `!start walking`) to the phone number registered.
+The methods of transit are driving, bicycling, walking, and transit.
 You will be prompted the rest of the way!

 ## Installation